Workplace OSHA Violations

 - Be provided proper safety gear

-- Get copies of test results done to find hazards in the workplace
+- Get copies of tests conducted to determine site hazards

 Reporting Workplace Hazards & Injuries

 As an employee, you have the right to file an OSHA complaint if you believe there is an unnecessary health or safety risk at your workplace.
 You have the ability to contact OSHA via phone, email, or mail and request an inspector visit your place of work and verify the existence of a workplace hazard.
 If you’ve suffered an injury on the job, you should contact your supervisor for help.